kaaveland/bunnysync/docs/src/introduction.md

 It is also possible to install `thumper` with `cargo install thumper`.

+The project is available under the MIT License and the repository is at [GitHub](https://github.com/kaaveland/thumper).

 ## Usage

 `thumper` needs to authenticate to `BunnyCDN` in order to work.
 The recommended approach is to make two environment variables available: